Srinath991/AskDocBot/README.md

     ```bash
     docker run -d -p 8000:8000 --env-file .env document-qa

 3. Access the app: Open http://localhost:8000 in your browser.

-Contributions are welcome!
-Please feel free to open issues or submit pull requests.

 ## 📝 License
 This project is licensed under the SrinathPromax License.

 Feel free to further customize or add any additional sections as needed!